We have outlined seven Pinterest tactics gathered from successful social media practitioners guaranteed to raise your Pinterest visibility.

 #6: Blog Boards

 Blog boards allow your followers to be informed every time you post a new blog on your board.
-The key for the success of the blog board is to ensure you use only relevant keywords for best turnout in search engine results.
+Using relevant keywords can help you get featured in the search results.

-Once done with the post, pin it on your board and include some brief information regarding the blog, a link to the post itself and a high-quality image to attract more audience.
+Once you’ve created a post, pin it to your board and include some brief information.
+Add a link to the post itself and a high-quality image to attract more audience.

 (Tip is from Anna Francis is the Content Manager at My Social Agency.)